cherrynoize/ctrl/README.md

 Still works smoother than Spotify desktop though.

---------Troubleshooting-------------------------------

 ## Troubleshooting

 ### Misc

-1) Remember paths for custom theme and widgets directory are relative to rc.lua.
+> 1) Remember paths for custom theme and widgets
+>    directory are relative to rc.lua.

 ### Config

-1) If theme properties are not respected check the variables requested from theme in the config file and update them to match the definitions used in your actual theme.
+> 1) If theme properties are not respected check the
+>    variables requested from theme in the config file and
+>    update them to match the definitions used in your
+>    actual theme.

 ### Lightctl

-1) Make sure you've set the correct udev permissions.
+> 1) Make sure you've set the correct udev permissions.
+>

-2) You may want to edit the backlight path variables to best suit your system.
+> 2) You may want to edit the backlight path variables
+>    to best suit your system.
+>

-3) Install `light` and set `use_light` to true in the Lightctl configuration.
+> 3) Install `light` and set `use_light` to true in
+>    the Lightctl configuration.

 ## Contacts

-u/cherrynoize
+> u/cherrynoize
+>
-0xo1m0x5w@mozmail.com
+> 0xo1m0x5w@mozmail.com

 Please feel free to contact me about any feedback or request.